Vyral/joe-corbisiero/_posts/2020-05-20-real-estate-investing-101.md

 {% include pullquote.html %}

-You can invest in all sorts of properties, but in my opinion, forget about condominiums—they tend to have homeowners associations, adding another layer of complexity to your strategy; I also recommend two to four units.
+You can invest in all sorts of properties, but in my opinion, forget about condominiums—they tend to have homeowners associations, adding another layer of complexity to your strategy.
+I also recommend two to four units.
 If they’re strictly used for cash flow purposes, they typically require a 25% down payment.

 Appreciation will happen regardless—San Diego is a great market.
 But the cash flow in some areas (often referred to as “less desirable” areas, or gentrifying areas) will be way less than others.&nbsp;